 School Related Sexual Abuse

-We expect our schools and universities to protect our children and be safe places fostering education and growth under the care of trained, qualified professionals.
-School should be a happy place where children can develop friendships and acquire knowledge.
+We expect our schools and universities to protect our children and to be safe places that foster education and growth under the care of trained, qualified professionals.
+Schools should be happy places where children can develop friendships and acquire knowledge, ultimately growing into their full potential.
 Unfortunately, this is not always the case.

 Child sexual abuse is alarmingly common.
-Whether occurring at the hands of a grade-school or high-school teacher, a coach, or from a college professor, someone in authority sexually assaulting a vulnerable young person is particularly egregious conduct.
-When someone exercises their power in order to either obtain sexual gratification or to intimidate someone into not reporting an assault, he or she is not only exerting individual will, the entire weight and authority of the institution imbuing the bad actor with power is brought upon the victim.
+Whether it occurs at the hands of a grade-school or high-school teacher, a coach, a college professor, or an authority figure using their power to sexually assault a vulnerable young person is particularly egregious conduct.
+When someone exercises their power to obtain sexual gratification or to intimidate someone in hopes they do not report the assault, the perpetrator is not only exerting their own individual will but the entire weight and authority of the institution is brought upon the victim.

 The person committing the assault is clearly responsible for the injury sustained by a survivor of a sexual assault.
-However, that person may not have any meaningful assets with which to pay the survivor compensation for the injuries he or she caused.
-Moreover, the institution involved may also be responsible, but the extent to which an institution is responsible depends on the facts and circumstances of each case.
+However, that person may not have significant assets, meaning they might not be able to fairly compensate the survivor of their injuries.
+However, the institution that employed the perpetrator may also be responsible, but the extent to which an institution is responsible depends on the facts and circumstances of each case.

-An institution can be responsible for failing to adequately investigate the bad actor before hiring or otherwise bringing them into the organization.
+An institution can be responsible for failing to adequately investigate a bad actor before hiring or otherwise bringing them into the organization.
 Where the individual had a record of engaging in sexually inappropriate conduct in the past, but the institution does not investigate that record, it can be liable.
-Similarly, where the institution is aware of the history and hires nonetheless, liability can attach.
+Similarly, liability may attach in situations where the institution was aware of the perpetrator’s history but hires them, nonetheless.

-Other ways that the institution can be responsible for injuries caused by a sexual assault revolve around failures to take appropriate action when concerns are brought to its attention.
-This can range from failing to follow-up on a number of concerns of a less concerning nature, all the way to actively hiding serious misconduct.
+Other ways that the institution can be responsible for injuries caused by sexual assaults revolve around failures to take appropriate action when concerns of school related sexual abuse are brought to its attention.
+This can range from failing to follow up on multiple minor red flags to actively hiding serious misconduct.
 An institution can be found liable to different degrees, depending on the egregiousness of the failure.

 Client Reviews